 In 2006, the design of the Monégasque coins was changed after Prince Rainier's death to feature the effigy of Prince Albert.

-In 2008, the population of Monaco was recorded at 35,000.
+In 2008, the population of Monaco was approximately 35,000.

-From 2009 until 2011, the Monte Carlo rally served as the opening round of the Intercontinental Rally Challenge.
+From 2009 until 2011, the Monte Carlo Rally served as the opening round of the Intercontinental Rally Challenge.

 In 2009, Monaco secured a place on the "white list" after signing twelve information exchange treaties with other jurisdictions.